smaurice101/readthedocs/docs/source/jsonprocessing.rst

      - **Description**
    * - uid
      - This needs to be a unique id for the json message.
 For example, if processing IOT device data, this would be the device's serial number.

+       You can also specify multiple UID by separating by a pipe "|" .
+See example below :ref:`JSON Message In A Payload`
    * - filter
      - There is a filter field in the jsoncriteria.
 This allows you to either:
 	1. filter:allrecords .